Rhythmic-Ocean/Osu-Arena/README.md

   - Most database modification actions are now performed through Postgres RPC, with a few exceptions.
   - New GitHub workflow for nightly backups (in a private repo).
   - Extended error handling with direct error reporting to the server via WebHook (see more at `utils_v2/error_handling.py`).
-  - `Web.py` now follows Flask's View model to match the bot's class-based architecture.
+  - `Web.py` now follows View model to match the bot's class-based architecture.
+[Learn More](https://flask.palletsprojects.com/en/stable/views/)
+  - /link generated URLs are only valid for 5 mins now.

 ---